 Most of the time, surgery is not needed unless symptoms begin.
 However, people planning weight loss surgery may need to have gallstones removed before undergoing the procedure.
 In general, people who have symptoms will need surgery right away or soon after the stone is found.

 - A technique called laparoscopic cholecystectomy is most commonly used.
-This procedure uses small surgical cuts, which allow for a faster recovery.
-A person can often go home from the hospital within 1 day of surgery.
+This procedure uses small surgical incisions, which allow for a faster recovery.
+A patient can often go home from the hospital within 1 day of surgery.

 - In the past, open cholecystectomy (gallbladder removal) was most often done.
 However, this technique is less common now.